 For analysis of secondary outcomes (QoL; self-reported wound infection; satisfaction) including the economic evaluation, a randomly selected sub-sample of up to 1,500 patients will be directly recruited and prospectively followed-up (to allow for incomplete responses).
 This comprises an average of 300 directly recruited patients per site over the 27-month trial duration, for pragmatic purposes.

-Associations between the dependent variable and fixed effects will be modelled using the log link function.
+Associations between the dependent variable and fixed effects will be modelled using the logit link function.
 An identity link function will also be fitted as a comparison, to report risk differences.
-If the identity link function does not allow the model to converge, results for the log link function will only be reported.
+If the identity link function does not allow the model to converge, results for the logit link function will only be reported.
 Results for both unadjusted (except clustering) and adjusted analyses will be reported.
 Model parameters will be reported as estimated odds ratios (risk differences) with 95% confidence intervals.

-Secondary clinical outcomes will be similarly modelled based on the form of the dependent variable.
+Secondary outcomes will be similarly modelled based on the form of the dependent variable.
 Binary and count outcomes will be modelled using Binomial and Poisson GLMMs, respectively.
 Models for count outcomes will assume a common denominator of cases per 1,000 surgeries.
 Length of stay will be modelled using Cox proportional hazards regression.
 Analysis of survey and activity log data will be reported descriptively by study period.

+Results for intention to treat (i.e., all data analysed for all sites as randomised) and per-protocol (i.e., data will be censored for sites if they withdraw from the trial protocol) will be reported.
 Missing data on primary and secondary outcomes is expected to be low.
-In the event of missing data on patient-level covariates, data will be treated as missing at random and imputed using multiple imputation.
+In the event of missing data on patient-level covariates, missingness will be investigated and if missing at random variables will be imputed using multiple imputation.
 Levels of missing data (if any) will be reported in planned research outputs.

 Recruitment